Faisa-l/Godot-Android-Telemetry-Plugin/README.md

-This is a custom plugin for my (other project)[https://github.com/Faisa-l/AT-Interactivity-for-Activity-Project].
+This is a custom plugin for my [other project](https://github.com/Faisa-l/AT-Interactivity-for-Activity-Project).
 It allows a Godot game to use Android's step counter sensor, running as a foreground service.